felipeflorencio/Swift-Snippets/README.md

 <details>
 <summary>UIImage</summary>

-Colletion of helpers functions for UIImage and the way to use in your project.
+Collection of helpers functions for UIImage and the way to use in your project.

 Can be just a class or a extension, you can chose what is the best for your implementation / need.

+Link to the folder: [link](UI/UIImage)

 - `Tint color to your UIImage*`: snippet for you tint you image;